zoolanders/documentation/src/pages/essentials-for-yoothemepro/storage/adapters/local.md

 | **Name** | A name to identify this storage. |
 | **Root** | The path that will be used as the storage root, e.g. `layouts` as a site relative path or `/layouts` as a server absolute. |
 | **Write Permission** | Wether the storage will have Write in addition to Read permission. |

+{% callout type="warning" title="Security Reminder" %}
+Folders within the site's root directory are publicly accessible and exposed to those who know the folder path and its contents naming, unless you [explicitly deny access to it](https://stackoverflow.com/questions/9507645/htaccess-deny-from-all).
+{% /callout %}